ava-labs/awm-relayer/README.md

   - Whether or not to encrypt the connection to the source subnet's API node.

   `"rpc-endpoint": string`
   - The RPC endpoint of the source subnet's API node.
-If provided, `api-node-host`, `api-node-port`, and `encrypt-connection` are ignored
+Used in favor of `api-node-host`, `api-node-port`, and `encrypt-connection` when constructing the endpoint

   `"ws-endpoint": string`
   - The WebSocket endpoint of the source subnet's API node.
-If provided, `api-node-host`, `api-node-port`, and `encrypt-connection` are ignored
+Used in favor of `api-node-host`, `api-node-port`, and `encrypt-connection` when constructing the endpoint

   `"message-contracts": map[string]MessageProtocolConfig`
   - Map of contract addresses to the config options of the protocol at that address.
 Each `MessageProtocolConfig` consists of a unique `message-format` name, and the raw JSON `settings`